aquilesC/aquiles.me/content/Catalytic Experiences - Hamid Ghanadan.md

 Appropriately, the title of the book [[catalytic experiences]] reflects what a customer should experience through their decision journey and must be fueled by a company's generated content.
 The catalysis of the customer's journey is better explored in the follow section.

+## Content-centric marketing model in context
+In order to be able to engage with an audience, such as scientists, the first step is to understand its way of thinking.
+Specifically, one can look at [[how the scientific mind works]] and understand how to engage with it at different stages of recognition, exploration, and evaluation.

+In the [[content centric model of marketing]], there are three types of content that relate to the different stages mentioned above: leadership, educational, persuasive.
+This flow also overlaps to [[the golden circle]], in which each stage is naturally descriptive of a why, how, or what.
+It seems that this is like a good match between both the Apple-world described in [[Start with Why - Simon Sinek]] and the scientific world.

 - Literature notes on [@ghanadan2016]

+Tags: #scientific-marketing